-A prospective, randomized, multicenter clinical study was conducted in which 817 patients were enrolled to receive either a 7.0 French triple-lumen Cook Spectrum Minocycline/Rifampin Impregnated Catheter or a 7.0 French triple-lumen chlohrexidine gluconate and silver suffadiazine (CG/SS) coated catheter, with at least 350 patients available for follow-up in each study arm.
+A prospective, randomized, multicenter clinical study was conducted in which 817 patients were enrolled to receive either a 7.0 French triple-lumen Cook Spectrum Minocycline/Rifampin Impregnated Catheter or a 7.0 French triple-lumen chol French triple-lumen a 7.0 French triple-lumen in the study arm.
 The patient characteristics (age, sex, underlying disease, degree of immunosuppression, therapeutic interventions, site of insertion, duration of catheterization and reason for catheter removal) were comparable in the two groups.
-Results from the clinical study showed a statistically significant decrease in the incidence of bacterial colonization of the Spectrum catheter (7.9% as compared to 22.8% for the CG/SS catheter, p-0.001), and a statistically significant decrease in the incidence of catheter-related bacteremia in patients receiving the Spectrum catheter (0.3% as compared to 3.4% for the control catheter, p<0.002).
-The antimicrobial durability of the Spectrum catheter against Staphylococcus epidermidis lasted for at least 21 days after catheter insertion in patients (cone of inhibition 225 mm).
-Examination by high-performance liquid chromatography showed that the Spectrum catheter contained 11.08 mg (S54 μg/cm) and 10.50 mg (525 μg/cm) per catheter of minocycline and rifampin, respectively.
+Results from the clinical study showed a statistically significant decrease in the incidence of bacterial colonization of the Spectrum catheter (7.9% as compared to 22.8% for the CG/SS catheter, p<0.001), and a statistically significant decrease in the incidence of catheter-related bacteremia in patients receiving the Spectrum catheter (0.3% as compared to 3.4% for the control catheter, p<0.002).
+The antimicrobial durability of the Spectrum catheter against Staphylococcus epidermidis lasted for at least 21 days after catheter insertion in patients (zone of inhibition ≥25 mm).
+Examination by high-performance liquid chromatography showed that the Spectrum catheter contained 11.08 mg (554 μg/cm) and 10.50 mg (525 μg/cm) per catheter of minocycline and rifampin, respectively.
 Moreover, there were no detectable changes in antibiotic susceptibilities of bacteria cultured from the Spectrum Catheter and from adjacent skin.1